sixcious/url-incrementer/_docs/HELP.md

 - 62
 - 64 Base 64 Extremely popular, Hashing, Cryptography

-For a good example showing bases 2-36, please see the Table of Bases on Wikipedia. https://en.wikipedia.org/wiki/Table_of_bases
+For a good visual showing bases 2-36, please see the [Table of Bases on Wikipedia](https://en.wikipedia.org/wiki/Table_of_bases).

 ## TODO